 No decision made, without prayer!

 Why pray, you may wonder?
 Look at Rom 14:23 “He who doubts is condemned if he eats, because he does not eat from faith, for whatever is not from faith is sin.”

 Weird scripture, I know.
 We never look at scripture out of context, so examining this chapter we see that a debate had arisen as to what foods believers were allowed to eat.
-With no clear guidance, Paul taught the principle of considering our weaker brothers and sisters in our actions, but also NOT violating your conscience: it is knowing when to move ahead in full faith; when to hold back because your faith, confidence and clear conscience are not in place.
-Basically, believers that doubted in their hearts what they were doing, or were not sure, were told to then “not do it”, because in doing so they were violating their conscience and this was sin.
+With no clear guidance, Paul taught the principle of considering our weaker brothers and sisters in our actions, but also NOT violating your conscience.
+This latter principle is applied in knowing when to move ahead or act in full faith and when to hold back because your faith, confidence and clear conscience are not in place.
+Basically, believers that doubted in their hearts that they were doing what was right, or were not sure, were told to then “not do it”, because in doing so they were violating their conscience and this was sin.

 Wisdom is then to make sure our conscience is clear in our decision making.